Justify-social/my-project/docs/icons/font-awesome.md

    - First trying to download the correct light version from the Font Awesome CDN
    - If that fails, applying a visual transformation to make the icon distinct (adding stroke)
 3. **Regeneration**: After fixing any issues, icon data is automatically regenerated
+4. **Critical Icon Validation**: The SafeIcon component includes runtime validation to ensure critical icons always have distinct light and solid paths, with console warnings if issues are detected

 This process runs automatically as part of the `update-icons` script and helps maintain visual distinctness between light and solid icons, which is essential for proper hover effects.